 Create and design forms

-In Dynamics 365, forms provide the user interface that people use to interact with the data they need to do their work.
+With Dynamics 365 Customer Engagement (on-premises), forms provide the user interface that people use to interact with the data they need to do their work.
 It's important that the forms people use are designed to allow them to find or enter the information they need efficiently.

 In the default solution or an unmanaged solution, you can create new forms or edit existing forms for all entities that allow form customization.
 In an unmanaged solution, you can edit the managed properties for an unmanaged custom entity that was created for the solution.
 If you’re viewing a managed solution, you can’t create new forms or edit existing forms for entities.
-However, if the managed properties for an entity in the managed solution are set to allow customization, you can add or edit forms to that entity in the Customization area of Dynamics 365.
-Customization tasks can be performed only while you’re online.
+However, if the managed properties for an entity in the managed solution are set to allow customization, you can add or edit forms to that entity.

 Type of forms